Commands (commands

 For convenience, grammY exports a Language

-enum-like object that you can use for a more idiomatic approach:
+enum-like object, which you can use to create a more idiomatic approach.

 myCommands.command(